nugentechnologies/NuMetRRBS/README.md

 ![Figure 3](./RRBS%20Methyl-Seq_colored%20text-03.png)

-The result of the NuGEN diversity trim of the forward read (if it's a single-end read) will be:
+The result of the diversity trim of the forward read (if it's a single-end read) will be:

 ```